 FOR GRADUATE STUDENTS

 If you are interested in becoming part of the PCIT lab as a graduate student, you can read more about the program through the links below.
 Feel free to email Dr. McNeil if you have any additional questions about applying.
-HOWEVER, Dr. Cheryl McNeil is on sabbatical for the 2017 to 2018 academic year.
-It is unlikely that she will be reviewing new applications for Fall 2018 doctoral admissions or participating fully in interview weekend.
-Applicants interested in Dr. McNeil's lab are urged to consider other possible mentors within the clinical child program at WVU.
+Dr. McNeil is accepting applications for a new graduate student to join the lab beginning in the 2020-2021 academic year.

 FOR UNDERGRADUATE STUDENTS

-If you are a motivated and hard-working undergraduate student with at least a 3.7 GPA, and you are interested in joining the PCIT lab team, contact Dr. McNeil for information on opportunities to complete a PSYC 495: Independent Study class.
-The PCIT lab will continue to conduct research during the 2017-2018 academic year while Dr. McNeil is on sabbatical.
+If you are a motivated and hard-working undergraduate student with at least a 3.7 GPA, and you are interested in joining the PCIT lab team, contact Dr. McNeil for information on opportunities to complete a PSYC 497: Research class.

 FOR MORE INFORMATION ABOUT WVU AND MORGANTOWN: